-Effective July 1, 2023, an employee who has completed at least five (5) full years of continuous full-time employment with the Douglas County Sheriff's Office as of July 1 of each year of subsequent continuous employment, will be eligible for longevity pay.
+An employee who has completed at least five (5) full years of continuous full-time employment with the Douglas County Sheriff's Office as of July 1 of each year of subsequent continuous employment, will be eligible for longevity pay.
 Upon any break in employment the employee's service prior to the break in employment shall not count for the purpose of eligibility for longevity pay or the amount of longevity pay.
 The payment to which an employee is entitled must be calculated on July 1 of each year as follows:

-Completed Years of Full Time Employment with DCSO Incentive Pay Per Paycheck
+Completed Years of Full Time Employment Incentive Pay Per

+with DCSO Paycheck

 5-9 \$30

 10-14 \$60

 15-19 \$90

 20 or more \$100